Salomon Origins Topaz Ski Review

 The Salomon Origins Topaz skis are a women’s specific ski designed for intermediate skiers.
 However we felt that even a beginner could benefit from these all mountain skis due to their softness and responsiveness.
 The Origins feature a sidecut of 120/74/102 for a pair of 160 cms, while they carry a turn radius of 13.6m.
 The Origins were very responsive to each turn, yet did not require a lot of power or extreme attention to form and technique to stay on edge.
 We believe this lends itself well to someone looking for a ski to grow with, maybe not learn on, but challenge themselves with.

-The composite foam core and elastomer inserts, featured in the Salomon Origins Topz skis work together to diminsh vibrations, or chatter.
+The composite foam core and elastomer inserts, featured in the Salomon Origins Topz skis work together to diminish vibrations, or chatter.
 When skiing down gnarly chopped up runs I did feel some mild chatter.
 However, no matter what skis I was wearing that day, I think I would have felt some.
-Despite slight vibrations, I was still able to maintain control and acheive nice tight turns.
+Despite slight vibrations, I was still able to maintain control and achieve nice tight turns.

 When demoing skis, they usually have nice edges and a fresh coat of wax.
 This was also the case for the pair I tested.
 However, when it’s time to re-wax your skis, the Origins feature a high tensity P-tex 4000 graphite base that is suppose to absorb wax better than its’ counterparts.
 I did not re-wax the skis in the 10 plus days I took them out on the mountain and felt that their performance did not waver.

 They are available in 152’s or 160’s with a MSRP of $699 with the Z10 bindings included.
-For more info visit salomon.com
+For more info on the Origins Topaz Ski and other Salomon products, visit www.salomon.com.

 • Sidecut: 120/74/102 @160cm